Peru: Field Guides Birding Tours

 On our Peruvian Rainforests of the Tambopata tour, we fly from Lima to Puerto Maldonado, where we travel by motorized dugout two hours to Posada Amazonas, the first of our two lodges along the Rio Tambopata; crossing the Andes is by commercial flights, but (if they operate on schedule) you’ll reach the rainforest a day sooner.
 Read our detailed itineraries, available from the right sidebar of the tour’s page, for all the details of our Peruvian Rainforests tour.

 Our Andean tours are transects or loops through a wide range of habitats, often rich in localized Peruvian endemics.
-So young, rugged, and complex are the Andes in Peru that a large number of species have been isolated for a very long time, resulting in a high percentage of narrowly range-restricted species.
+So young (geologically speaking), rugged, and complex are the Andes in Peru that a large number of species have been isolated for a very long time, resulting in a high percentage of narrowly range-restricted species.
 For example, the genus Incaspiza, itself endemic to Peru, consists of five species of inca-finches, each restricted to a local section of Andean slopes and valleys in central or northern Peru.
 Each of our Andean tours encounters an impressive number of such specialties, as well as many of the widespread Andean classics, from Torrent Duck and White-capped Dipper to Golden-headed Quetzal and an amazing array of multi-colored tanagers, for which the east-slope forest is justifiably famous.
 And the settings for our birding are invariably magnificent, the climates pleasantly cool.
 Each tour usually includes a few steep (and sometimes muddy) trails and some high elevations.
 The accommodations range from camping (on some) to staying in first-class hotels.
 If you prefer a cooler climate and are not bothered by high altitude, you may want to select one of these tours.

 Our Machu Picchu & Abra Malaga, Peru tour [map] is unique among our offerings.
 It combines a world-class archeological site with some fabulous birding in the shadow of a snow-capped peak and on southern Peru’s humid east slope (complete with Masked Fruiteater, Inca Wren, Parodi’s Hemispingus, and a handful of other endemics), all the while basing in relative luxury!
 For birders unaffected by high elevation (14,200 feet at the pass at Abra Malaga) and a few steep trails (like to your room or among the ruins)—but not indifferent to a passing Andean Condor—this is the way to see Machu Picchu.